apache/couchdb/share/doc/src/api/ddoc/views.rst

    either before users are allowed to use the view, or you can access the view manually after documents are added or updated.

--  Use the ``/db/_changes`` method to monitor for changes to the database and then access the view to force the corresponding view index to be updated.
-See :ref:`api/db/changes` for more information.
+-  Use the :ref:`changes feed <api/db/changes>` to monitor for changes to the database and then access the view to force the corresponding view index to be updated.

--  Use a monitor with the ``update_notification`` section of the CouchDB configuration file to monitor for changes to your database, and trigger a view query to force the view to be updated.
-For more information, see :ref:`update-notifications`.
+-  Use a monitor with the :ref:`update notification <update-notifications>` section of the CouchDB configuration file to monitor for changes to your database, and trigger a view query to force the view to be updated.

 None of these can completely eliminate the need for the indexes to be rebuilt or updated when the view is accessed, but they may lessen the